 If you have questions regarding the USF Genomics Workshops, email email@example.com.

 Due to enrollment caps, there is a waitlist for the USF Genomics Workshops.
 You will be contacted after registering about the next available workshop.

 This 3-Day in-depth course will instruct participants on theoretical and practical concepts related to microbiome sequencing analysis, enabling them to perform these analyses independently.

-Day 1: Introduction to Microbiome Data Analysis and Introduction to R and Data-Plotting
+Day 1: Introduction to Microbiome Data Analysis and Introduction to R and Data-Plotting (One-day crash course)

 Day 2: Metataxonomic analysis Experimental Design and Metataxonomic analysis OTU/ASV Generation